 Autism is the fastest-growing developmental disorder in the United States.
-The latest statistics estimate that as many as 1 in 88 students fall somewhere along the spectrum (with boys four times as likely to have autism as girls), and the growth rate is only expected to rise, by 10%–17% annually.* The spectrum includes the following classifications of autism:
+The latest statistics estimate that as many as 1 in 68 students fall somewhere along the spectrum (with boys five times as likely to have autism as girls), and the growth rate is only expected to rise annually.* The autism spectrum includes the following classifications:

 - Autism / Autistic Disorder